MohamedElhefni/Diagnostics-app/readme.md

 after installing the chrome extension you can try live demo from here
 [https://diagnostics-app.netlify.app/](https://diagnostics-app.netlify.app/)

-> note: you must install extension first to use the app
+> note: you must install extension first to use the app and use extension ID on the prompt to connect the pwa and the extension

 ## Images